DemianWright/io_scene_blb/README.md

 [UV coordinates](#uv-mapping) | No

 ## Troubleshooting ##
 Solutions to common issues with the BLB Exporter.
 If you have another issue with the exporter be sure to enable the [Write Log](#write-log) property and export again.
-The log file may contain warnings or errors describing the issue with the model.
+The log file may contain warnings or errors describing issues with the models and how to fix them.

 ### Automatically calculated UV coordinates for brick textures are distorted ###
 The automatic UV calculation is only designed to work with rectangular quads.
 Manually define UV coordinates for non-rectangular quads.